 Stakebuilding strategy often depends on the shareholder structure of the company.
-Portuguese listed companies have, in the majority of the cases, concentrated shareholder structures, which thus requires the acquisition of significant stakes from existing shareholders in order for the stakebuilding strategy to create the necessary ramp for the launching of the takeover.
+Portuguese listed companies have, in the majority of the cases, concentrated shareholder structures, which require the acquisition of significant stakes from existing shareholders for the stakebuilding strategy to create the necessary ramp for the launching of the takeover.
 However, it should be highlighted that if the relevant thresholds for the duty to launch a takeover bid are surpassed (ie, one third and 50% of the voting rights), the acquirer will have an immediate duty to launch a tender offer with stringent rules on minimum consideration, terms of the takeover and process.
-For that reason, stakebuilding strategies of shareholdings that surpass the mandatory tender offer thresholds usually entail the execution of share purchase agreements subject to a set of conditions precedent also related to the mandatory tender offer that will be launched immediately after the execution of the share purchase agreement.
-Additional precaution needs to be taken when the minimum consideration is equal to the price paid to the existing shareholders, in which case a presumption of unfair consideration can apply and the CMVM can potentially appoint an independent auditor to determine the minimum consideration.
+For that reason, stakebuilding strategies of shareholdings that surpass the mandatory tender offer thresholds usually entail the execution of share purchase agreements subject to a set of conditions precedent.
+These conditions will be related to the mandatory tender offer, which will be launched immediately after the execution of the share purchase agreement.
+Additional precautions need to be taken when the minimum consideration is equal to the price paid to existing shareholders, in which case a presumption of unfair consideration may apply and the CMVM can potentially appoint an independent auditor to determine the minimum consideration.

-In other cases, where there is no controlling shareholder and a less concentrated shareholder structure, stakebuilding strategies are often structured by way of equity derivatives, although, currently, such derivatives (even if only cash settled) are subject to market disclosure under, amongst others, the rules on the disclosure of economic long positions.
-Other stakebuilding strategies can consist of the execution of option agreements that entitle the bidder to acquire additional stakes in the listed company prior to or after launching the takeover bid.
+In other cases, where there is no controlling shareholder and a less concentrated shareholder structure, stakebuilding strategies are often structured by way of equity derivatives.
+Currently, these derivatives (even if only cash-settled) are subject to fewer market disclosure rules, taking into account the revocation of the rules on the disclosure of economic long positions.
+Other stakebuilding strategies may consist of the execution of option agreements entitling the bidder to acquire additional stakes in the listed company prior to or after launching the takeover bid.